agility/agilitycms-angular-starter/README.md

 Run `npm run dev` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

 You will see client side requests.
+Routing is done via the <a [routerLink]> tags and takes place client side.

 ## Production server
 Run `npm run build` this will prerender your sitemap pages and create a static build of your site.
 The build artifacts will be stored in the `dist/` directory.
-Run `npm run start` this will start a standalone Express server and serve the static build.
+Run `npm run start` this will start the built production server.

 No client side requests are made in production.

-## Angular 18
-Documentation
+Routing is done via the browser and <a [href]> tags

 ## Running unit tests